sisoe24/Nuke-Tools-ST/README.md

 ## 1.2.
 Features

 - Execute code inside Nuke from a machine in your local network.
-  - Get output of Nuke code execution inside Sublime console.
+  - Get the output of Nuke code execution inside Sublime console.
-  - When used locally (same machine) no configuration is required, just running the server inside Nuke.
+  - When used locally (same machine), the package requires no configuration, just a running server inside Nuke.
-  - Specify a custom address when connection is from/to another computer.
+  - Specify a custom address when the connection is from/to another computer..
-  - Multiple connections can be made to the same Nuke instance.
   - BlinkScript support.

 ## 1.3.
 Installation